 Draglines used in civil engineering are almost always of this smaller, crane type.
-These are used for road, port construction, pond, and canal dredging, and as pile driving rigs.
+These are used for road, port construction, pond, canal dredging, and pile driving rigs.
 These types are built by crane manufacturers such as Link-Belt and Hyster.

 The much larger type which is built on site is commonly used in strip-mining operations to remove overburden above coal and more recently for oil sand mining.
 The largest heavy draglines are among the largest mobile land machines ever built.
 The smallest and most common of the heavy type weigh around 8,000 tons while the largest built weighed around 13,000 tons.